 Generate access tokens to use them in developer tools.
-Currently there is one developer tool available which is the IoT Central explorer for monitoring device messages and changes in propreties and settings.
+Currently the only developer tool available is the IoT Central explorer for monitoring device messages and changes in properties and settings.
 Learn more about the IoT Central explorer.

 IoT Central Azure Resource Manager SDK packages are available for Node, Python, C#, Ruby, Java, and Go.
-These libraries support control plane operations for IoT Central, which enable you to create, list, update, or delete IoT Central applications.
-They also provide helpers for dealing with authentication and error handling that is specific to each language.
+You can use these packages to create, list, update, or delete IoT Central applications.
+The packages include helpers to manage authentication and error handling.

 You can find examples of how to use the Azure Resource Manager SDKs at https://github.com/emgarten/iotcentral-arm-sdk-examples.